spatefl/ralph/README.md

   - `/api/projects/` — include `location` (FK) and `location_name` to align with SC3 projects/missions.
   - `/api/users/` and `/api/teams/` — superusers can create/update SC3 user/team records for assignments.
   - Assets now expose `color_hex` to carry SC3 dashboard color coding for telemetry/IoT devices.

+### SC3 registration responsibilities

+- SC3 stays the source of truth for principals (users/teams) and operational structure (locations, projects, missions).
+Create those records through the above endpoints before attempting to assign or deploy assets so Sirius inherits SC3 IDs and metadata unchanged.
+- Projects double as missions: SC3 may open a Project per mission or rely on the Location directly.
+Asset assignments accept either dimension, so downstream dashboards can treat “mission” as the project or location that SC3 registered.
+- Once a location or project exists, SC3 can call `POST /api/projects/<id>/assign_assets/` or the equivalent location-deployment helpers to attach assets for specific jobs or recurring tasks at that site; Sirius stores those assignments for scheduling and lifecycle automation.
+- Telemetry-enabled devices — drones, sensors, IoT cameras, and any asset that reports data over the network — are created directly from SC3 applications by POSTing to the matching family endpoints (`/api/drones/assets/`, `/api/sensors/assets/`, etc.).
+Include `project`, `location`, and optional mission fields so Sirius can immediately stage deployments and automation hooks.
+- Color-coding originates in SC3: set `color_hex` on each Location and on telemetry/IoT assets that need to surface that color on dashboards.
+Heavy equipment, trailers, generators, and classic fleet units generally lack telemetry/API access, so operations teams continue to add and maintain those assets manually inside Sirius via the admin or family-specific UIs.

 SC3 registration workflow: